Can You Spot the Error?

 end

 So far, so good.
-Now try to access the name with the greet
+Now try to access the name with the preview method.

 The answer is in the way Ruby handles assignments inside objects.
-Let’s review the method again.
+Let’s review the publish method again, which tries to set the name.

 end

-.
-To access the setter method, we need to use self
+To access the setter method, we need to use self, like this:

 end